basarat/typescript-book/docs/npm/index.md

 Note that commonly the issues are found in *development* dependencies (e.g. jest in this case).
 Since these aren't are a part of your production deployments, most likely your production application is not vulnerable.
 But still good practice to keep vulnerabilities to `0`.

-Simply add `npm audit` as a part of your deployment to ensure the projects stay up to date.
+Simply add `npm audit` (the command exist with error code `1` in case of error) as a part of your deployment to ensure the projects stay up to date.

 ## Public vs. Private packages
 You don't need this when *using* any of the common public npm packages.
 Just know its there for enterprise / commercial customers.